sf-wdi-31/mergesort/stacks-and-queues/README.md

 1. It's also pretty natural to use arrays for them given the built-in methods we have access to.
 So, let's think of arrays.
 Where will you put the "top" of the stack?
 How would you add something to the top the stack?
 How would you take something off?

+1. **Stretch:** How would you implement a stack with a fixed-size array?

 ##Queues